-Figure 8-2.
-Device Interrupt Information Flow Diagram
+Figure 8-2 Device Interrupt Information Flow Diagram

-8.9 SERIAL INTERFACES
+8.9 Serial Interface

-The four Serial Interfaces support time-division multiplexed, serial data I/O up to 52 Mbit/s.
-The Serial Interface receives and transmits encapsulated Ethernet packets.
-Each physical interface consists of a data pin, clock pin, and an enable/sync pin in both the transmit and receive directions.
-The Serial Interfaces can operate with a gapped clock, and can be connected to a framer, electrical LIU, optical transceiver, or T/E-Carrier transceiver for transmission to the WAN.
-The Serial Interface can be seamlessly connected to the Dallas Semiconductor/Maxim T1/E1/J1 Framers, Line Interface Units (LIUs), and Single-Chip Transceivers (SCTs).
-The interface can also be seamlessly connected to the Dallas Semiconductor/Maxim T3/E3/STS-1 Framers, LIUs, and SCTs to provide T3, E3, and STS1 connectivity.
+The Serial (WAN) interface supports time-division multiplexed, serial data input and output up to 52 Mbps.
+The Serial interface receives and transmits encapsulated Ethernet packets.
+The Serial Interface block consists of the physical serial port and HDLC / X.86 engine.
+The physical interface consists of a Transmit Data, Transmit Clock, Transmit Enable, Receive Data, Receive Clock, and Receive Enable.
+The WAN serial port can operate with a gapped clock, and can be connected to a framer, electrical LIU, optical transceiver, or T/E-Carrier transceiver for transmission to the WAN.
+The WAN interface can be seamlessly connected to the Dallas Semiconductor/Maxim T1/E1/J1 framers, LIUs, and SCTs such as the DS26401, DS21348, and DS2155.
+The WAN interface can also be seamlessly connected to the Dallas Semiconductor/Maxim T3/E3/STS-1 framers, LIUs, and SCTs such as the DS3144 or DS3154 to provide T3, E3, and STS1 connectivity.

-8.10 CONNECTIONS AND QUEUES
+8.10 Connections and Queues

-The device provides bidirectional cross-connections between the multiple Ethernet ports and Serial ports when operating in software mode.
-Each connection has an associated transmit and receive queue.
+The multiport devices in this product family provide bidirectional cross-connections between the multiple Ethernet ports and Serial ports when operating in software mode.
+A single connection is preserved in this single-port device to provide software compatibility with multi-port devices.
+The connection will have an associated transmit and receive queue.
 Note that the terms "Transmit Queue" and "Receive Queue" are with respect to the Ethernet Interface.
 The Receive queue is for data arriving from Ethernet interface to be transmitted to the WAN interface.
-The Transmit queue is for data arriving from the WAN Serial Interface to be transmitted to the Ethernet Interface.
-Hence the transmit and receive direction terminology is the same as is used for the Ethernet MAC Interface.
+The Transmit queue is for data arriving from the WAN to be transmitted to the Ethernet interface.
+Hence the transmit and receive direction terminology is the same as is used for the Ethernet MAC port.

 The user can define the connection and the size of the transmit and receive queues.
 The size is adjustable in units of 32(by 2048 byte) packets.
 The external SDRAM can hold up to 8192 packets of data.
 The user must ensure that all the connection queues do no exceed this limit.
 The user also must ensure that the transmit and receive queues do not overlap each other.
-Uni-directional connections are not supported.
+Unidirectional connections are not supported.

-When the user needs to modify the queue sizes, all connections must be torn down and re-established.
-When a connection is disconnected all transmit and receive queues associated with the connection are flushed and a "1' is sourced towards the Serial transmit and the HDLC receiver.
-The clocks to the HDLC are sourced a "0".
-If multiple connections are established and a connection is disconnected, the other queue sizes cannot be adjusted to consume the free space of the disconnected queue.
-The established connections can continue to function as long as their associated queue sizes are not changed.
+When the user changes the queue sizes, the connection must be torn down and re-established.
+When a connection is disconnected all transmit and receive queues associated with the connection are flushed and a "1" is sourced towards the Serial transmit and the HDLC receiver.
+The clocks to the HDLC are sourced a "0."

-The user can also program high and low watermarks for each queue.
+The user can also program High and Low watermarks.
 If the queue size grows past the High watermark, an interrupt is generated if enabled.
-The registers of relevance are described in Table 8-4.
-Registers Related to Connections and Queues.
-AR.TQSC1-4 provide the size of the transmit queues for the connections.
+The registers of relevance are described in Table 8-3.
+The AR.TQSC1 size provides the size of the transmit queue for the connection.
 The High Watermark will set a latched status bit.
 The latched status bit will clear when the register is read.
 The status bit is indicated by LI.TQCTLS.TQHTS.
-Interrupts can be enabled on the latched bit events by LI.TQCTLS.
-A latched status bit (LI.TQCTLS.TQLTS) is also set when the gueue crosses a low watermark.
+Interrupts can be enabled on the latched bit events by LI.TQTIE.
+A latched status bit (LI.TQCTLS.TQLTS) is also set when the queue crosses a low watermark.